Skip to main content

 • Incomplete regional targeting: Don’t limit consent enforcement to the EU alone.
 Extending compliant behaviour globally fosters a consistent brand experience and prepares you for future regulations.

 Avoid all these pitfalls by integrating Clairty using CookieYes.
-It’s easy and takes just a few minutes to configure.
-CookieYes automatically handles consent categories, regional targeting, and consent logs—so you can focus on insights while staying compliant.
+As the only CMP fully supported by Microsoft Clarity, setup takes just a few minutes.
+Once configured, CookieYes automatically handles consent categories, regional targeting, and consent logs, so you can focus on insights while staying compliant.

 Microsoft Clarity Consent API setting in CookieYes